apurv101/chatdb/README.md

 ### Instructions

 1. Enter the URI of your RDS Database in the text box provided.
+The format is generally this `postgres://username:password@host:port/database` for a postgres database.

 2. Click the **Start Chat** button to initiate the chat with your database.